---Washington, D.C.
-Mail Classification Center Bulletin Number 4/81 stated that caller service is not affected by the regulations.
+- --Washington, D.C.
+Mail Classification Center Bulletin Number 4/81 stated that caller service is not affected by the regulations. - --Delivery of caller service mail to street addresses would cost more than processing it to the box section of the post office.

-&lt;u>1/A management sectional center is a designated postal facility whose manager has full management responsibility for all post offices within an assigned ZIP Code area.
+1/A management sectional center is a designated postal facility whose manager has full management responsibility for all post offices within an assigned ZIP Code area.